-We seek candidates who possess the Berkeley values of Confidence Without Attitude and a willingness to look Beyond the Status Quo.
-The goal of the application review process is to identify those candidates who are the strongest fit with our program.
+We seek candidates who embody our Berkeley Haas Defining Leadership Principles: Question the Status Quo, Confidence Without Attitude, Students Always, and Beyond Yourself.
+The goal of the application review process is to identify those candidates who are the strongest fit within our program.

 The curriculum at Haas includes courses that have a qualitative focus and others that are more analytical and quantitative.
 All applicants should have completed, at a minimum, a college-level mathematics or statistics course.
 Haas faculty who teach quantitative courses will assume you have mastered the basic material.
 Therefore, the Admissions Committee looks carefully at quantitative proficiency when making its admissions decisions.

 The Berkeley MBA has a distinct culture, and we seek applicants who represent the school's four Defining Leadership Principles: Confidence Without Attitude, Question the Status Quo, Students Always, and Beyond Yourself.

 To be considered for admission to the Berkeley Haas MBA, an applicant must successfully complete the following: